Homeownership Market and Needs

 Housing Price Index

-What the HPI says about Idaho: Idaho led the nation in home price appreciation over the last 5 years.
-However, appreciation has fallen significantly over the past year to just below the national average.
-In the third quarter of 2022, Idaho was ranked 43th for home price appreciation, with prices rising nearly 9 percent year over year.
-Nationally, home prices increased 12.4 percent during that same timeframe.
-In Boise, Idaho’s largest metro area, prices increased by nearly 3 percent.
-Over the last 30 years, prices in Boise have climbed 594 percent, while Idaho has seen prices jump 516 percent.
+What the HPI says about Idaho: After leading the nation in home price appreciation for several years, Idaho is seeing home values fall across the state.
+In the second quarter of 2023, Idaho ranked 48th for home price appreciation, with prices falling nearly more than 4 percent year over year.
+It was one of eight states where home values depreciated.
+Nationally, home prices increased 3 percent during that same timeframe.
+The drop was more severe in Boise, Idaho’s largest metro area, where prices fell nearly 10 percent.
 Explore the data.

 IHFA's Housing Needs Assessment